FearDread/guerrilla_ui/README.md

 ### Plugin & jQuery Plugins

-Plugins can extend the <GUI> core or the sandbox with additional features.
+Plugins can extend the Guerrilla UI core or the sandbox with additional features.
 For example you could extend the core with basic functionalities (like DOM manipulation) or just aliases the features of the base jQuery library.

-To create a plugin and start extending both the core and or sandbox <GUI> has the `use` method which accepts a function and returns an object with the `load` function and the optional `unload` function similar to the `create` method.
+To create a plugin and start extending both the core and or sandbox, Guerrilla UI has the `use` method which accepts a function and returns an object with the `load` function and the optional `unload` function similar to the `create` method.

 ```javascript
 $.GUI().use(function(core) {